Songinpyo/Colab-Multiclass-Classification-with-pytorch/README.md

 Toy project for train pytorch on colab

 Using colab is different from local environment

-So, you can try this simple and interesting project
+So, you can try this simple and interesting project to practice colab